timescale/docs/timescaledb/how-to-guides/hypertables/distributed-hypertables.md

 CONFLICT` clause) that are used for [upserts][upserts].

 ## Querying a distributed hypertable
-The query performance of a distributes hypertable depends heavily on the ability of the access node to push computations down to the data nodes.
+The query performance of a distributed hypertable depends heavily on the ability of the access node to push computations down to the data nodes.
 Without a way to push down computations, the access node needs to fetch the raw data from each data node and then perform any necessary computations locally.
 Therefore,